rasilvap/shortenurl/README.md

 By default the Server will run on localhost:8080/shorten

 To test, send POST Request to localhost:8080/shorten with a body of type application/json with body.
-You can use postman to make this petition, for example:
+You can use postman to make this petition, for example, you can use the next BodyRequest:

 {
   "url" : "https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/"